apify/apify-docs/content/docs/proxy/residential_proxy.md

 The second limitation is that restricted residential proxy uses the man-in-the-middle system to monitor traffic and activities and so requires acceptance of an [SSL certificate](https://apify.com/restricted-residential-proxy-cert.crt).
-This is automatically handled by the [Apify SDK](https://sdk.apify.com/) for both Puppeteer and Playwright.
+This is automatically handled by [Apify SDK](https://sdk.apify.com/) and [Crawlee](https://crawlee.dev/) for both Puppeteer and Playwright.
 To manually check if a connection is using a man-in-the-middle connection, [head over to the Apify Proxy page](http://proxy.apify.com).

 ### [](#unrestricted-residential-proxy) Unrestricted residential proxy